FergusJPWalsh/riddle-arnold/README.md

 A simple online interface is provided [here](https://fergusjpwalsh.github.io/riddle-arnold)

-The files ```riddle-arnold.tsv``` and ```riddle-arnold-proper-names.tsv``` contain the dictionary entries.
+The main dictionary and the dictionary of proper names have been converted to several dictionary formats by Nikita Murzintcev as part of the [Latin Dictionaries](https://latin-dict.github.io/dictionaries/Riddle1864.html) project.
+You can download the files and access them on desktop and mobile using [dictionary software](https://latin-dict.github.io/docs/howto.html).

+The dictionary will also be availabe via [Logeion](https://logeion.uchicago.edu/about) in the future.

+## On the files

+The files ```riddle-arnold.tsv``` and ```riddle-arnold-proper-names.tsv``` are the "canonical" versions of the files.
+Typos and emendations are made to those files, and the online interface is periodically updated to reflect the changes there.
+If you are downloading the files for your own use, then please use these.
 They are in `.tsv` format, with a `TAB` seperating the headword from its entry.
 They can be opened in a plain text editor, internet browser or Excel.
 These two files are the canonical files and any edits or corrections are made to these first.

 In some cases a headword may have alternate forms, these are seperated with a comma.
 For example ```Naples, Napoli\tNeapolis, -is (f.)```...

-Those files have also been complied into several dictionary formats by Nikita Murzintcev as part of the [Latin Dictionaries](https://latin-dict.github.io/dictionaries/Riddle1864.html) project.
-You can download the files and access them on desktop and mobile using [dictionary software](https://latin-dict.github.io/docs/howto.html).

-The dictionary will also be availabe via [Logeion](https://logeion.uchicago.edu/about) in the future.

 ## Source
 [Scan](https://archive.org/details/copiouscriticale00ridduoft) of the the 1849 American edition, revised by C. Anthon, printed by Harper & Brothers, New York, 1864.